 - Make a hole in the center of the dry ingredients and pour in the egg mixture.
 Stir until well combined.

 - Pour the butter into your prepared muffin tin and bake for about 15 minutes

 Omega 7 is just as important as other omega fatty acids.
 It plays an important role in the body.
-This fatty acid helps reduce inflammation and swelling, supports heart health, and enhances insulin sensitivity.
+This fatty acid may help reduce inflammation and swelling, support heart health, and enhance insulin sensitivity.
 Eating foods rich in omega 7 fatty acids helps you get more of this fatty acid.
 Up your intake of avocado oil, macadamia nuts, fatty fish, and sea buckthorn to reap the benefits of omega 7.